sajjadGG/book-python/machine-learning/introduction/features.rst

     Is this a good feature for classifier?
 Why?

 * Avoid useless features, it might lower classifier accuracy.
 * Independent features are the best.
-Aviod redundant features.
+Avoid redundant features.
 * Dependent features looks like this:

     * Height in inches